 No need to sit there baffled!
 Many operas are sung in English, and when they’re not, there are screens with surtitles at each side of the stage so you know exactly what is going on.
 This winter, The Snow Maiden and Hansel and Gretel are sung in extremely accessible English translations, and Cinderella is performed in Italian with English surtitles.

 5. The unamplified power of the human voice

 This is what really sets opera apart.
 The lack of microphones means that there is no barrier between the performer and the audience – the connection is immediate and the emotions you experience all the more intense.

 6. You'll find your emotional outlet

 Opera is for people that love to FEEL, that love to be made to laugh and cry, adrenaline junkies, and those that want to be moved by the power of music.
-If this sounds like you, the final few minutes of Puccini’s Suor Angelica are guaranteed to mash you to a pulp…
+If this sounds like you, Hansel and Gretel's stunningly moving 'Evening Prayer' may reduce you to a puddle of tears...

 7. It won't break the bank

 Opera is not actually that expensive — tickets start from just £15*, and if you’re 19-29 or a full time student, you can sign up to our free Under 30s membership scheme and get tickets for just £10, plus invites to special events and other great benefits!

 8. It's visually spectacular